-The Cruise Ship Safe Working Procedures & Risk Assessment can be found here.
+The Cruise Operations Safety Protocols and corresponding Cruise Risk Assessment can be found here.

 We manage the logistics of every cruise call, including berthing ships, processing passengers, and working with shipping agents, hospitality and tourism providers, stevedores, the New Zealand Customs Service, the Ministry for Primary Industries and other agencies, to ensure each visit goes smoothly.